Opentrons/opentrons/api/docs/v2/parameters/use_case_dry_run.rst

 Parameter Use Case – Dry Run
 ****************************

 When testing out a new protocol, it's common to perform a dry run to watch your robot go through all the steps without actually handling samples or reagents.
-This use case explores how to add a single boolean parameter for whether you're performing a dry run.
+This use case explores how to add a single Boolean parameter for whether you're performing a dry run.

 The code examples will show how this single value can control: